 Carer support groups can offer you a safe place to talk about your role as a carer.
 They can put you in touch with other carers who may be experiencing similar things to you so you can share advice and suggestions to support each other.
 For information about dementia carer groups in your area, call the National Dementia Helpline on 1800 100 500.

 You may be able to access a variety of government-subsidised planned respite services, including emergency respite.
 Emergency respite is provided through the Commonwealth Respite and Carelink Centres.
-Carer Gateway, which provides practical information and resources to support carers, has more information to get you started.
+Carer Gateway, which provides practical information and resources to support carers, has more information to help you get started with emergency respite.